unl-ml-art/generative-text-eher78/README.md

 #### Unconditional Generation
 ```
-In many of his earliest studies, Hinton relied upon cadaveries as a basic repository for body parts such as feet and hands, which he used to make paintings.
-For
+In many of his earliest studies, Hinton relied upon cadaveries as a basic repository for body parts such as feet and hands,
-2002'sI Live in Drowns, he visited six cemeteries in the Shenandoah Valley in Maryland to display hundreds of handmade pieces of his artwork: cotton embroidered
+which he used to make paintings.
+For 2002's I Live in Drowns, he visited six cemeteries in the Shenandoah Valley in Maryland to
-hoodeds, brocaded vestments, embroidered gloves, and block print button-down shirts.all brooded on the commodification of corpses and the deaths they exert in the
+display hundreds of handmade pieces of his artwork: cotton embroidered hoodeds, brocaded vestments, embroidered gloves,
+and block print button-down shirts.all brooded on the commodification of corpses and the deaths they exert in the
 diaspora.
 ```